What Vitamins Should Seniors Take? Evidence-Based Guide (2026)

 Supplement Considerations:

-• B12 is generally safe even at high doses
+• B12 supplements are generally safe even at high doses

 • Sublingual B12 may be better absorbed in some people